colebryant/layers-machine-control/README.md

-Machine control system which reads csv input data to control a fictitious manufacturing machine.
+Machine control program which reads csv input data to control a fictitious manufacturing machine.

 Structured in a "Layered" architecture and utilizes Facade and Strategy design patterns.